wild-roots.org

 Resided 1853 Linn County, Iowa, USA Find all individuals with events at this location

-Resided 1860 East Dubuque, Illinois, USA Find all individuals with events at this location
+Resided 1860 East Dubuque, Jo Daviess, Illinois, USA Find all individuals with events at this location

 Then known as Dunleith, Illinois